JohanVanslembrouck/corolib/examples/tutorial/README.md

 * p160X.cpp demonstrates "split-and-combine".
 See p1600.cpp for further explanation.

-* p170X.cpp demonstrates the use of async_ltask.
+* p170X.cpp demonstrates the use of async_ltask (a "lazy task", or a task that returns suspend_always at its initial suspend point).

 * p180X.cpp contains a single coroutine1 that co_awaits in a loop the completion of global async_operation<int> op.
   This object is completed several times. coroutine1 co_returns when it receives the value 0.